Hiking the Stunning Vereda da Ponta de São Lourenço (PR8) in Madeira

 One of the nice parts of this specific hike is that (as mentioned right above) you can actually take bus 113 from Funchal directly to this parking lot.

-You can see the bus schedule for bus 113 here and make sure to look at the right day of the week since the schedule changes depending on what day you go.
+You can see the bus schedule for bus 113 here.
+Make sure to look at the right day of the week since the schedule changes depending on what day you go.

 Even though buses are usually never on time in Funchal, the 113 is one of the ones that is pretty much always on time!